newrelic/docs-website/src/content/whats-new/2022/02/InfraV2-WhatsNew.md

 With our new infrastructure monitoring experience, we’ve doubled down on providing real-time troubleshooting workflows while incorporating broader platform context and unique topology visualizations into our user experience.

 Check out our new infrastructure monitoring experience and tell us what you think.
 New Relic full platform access users across all regions can start using it today without any additional cost.
 Find it in New Relic One within the main menu under **[Infrastructure > Hosts New](https://onenr.io/08dQepE9Wje)**.
+You can also [read the new infrastructure UI docs](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infrastructure-ui-entities/).